 Photos.
 Top row, left to right: Left; Entering the preschool, Kelley pulls a big blue suitcase while I carry a large plastic bag, both filled with toys, perfect Christmas gifts for the children.
 Center; With the Preschool director (in green blouse) and our lodging owner’s adult daughter (in pink blouse), who is fluent in English and helped with translations when our Spanish was inadequate.
 Right; The children enjoy the red clown noses and bluebird of happiness visor.

 Bottom row: left to right: Left; A preschooler delights in meeting Kelley.
 Center; In the girls’ bathroom mirror a little girl admires the sticker on her cheek.
 Right; Playing with the bluebird of happiness visor creates smiles and laughter.

 Use the Internet to locate contacts (there) in the country you will visit including:

 - Schools, hospitals, orphanages, NGOs, community centers, libraries, churches.

 Already Existing Organizations.
-Many non-profits with missions to help poor children around the world already exist.
+Around the world, many non-profits already exist with missions to help children in need.
 If you know of one that appeals to you, contact it.
-Perhaps one of these organizations will appeal to you:
+Perhaps one of these organizations will interest you:

 - International Refugee Committee